Vaishnav-Sabari-Girish/Hayasen/ppt/rust_bangalore.md

 ## How to add a new sensor driver

-1. Fork `Vaishnav-Sabari-Gir`ish/Hayasen` and `Vaishnav-Sabari-Girish/Hayasen-Examples`.
+1. Fork `Vaishnav-Sabari-Girish/Hayasen` and `Vaishnav-Sabari-Girish/Hayasen-Examples` and clone the forked repositories.

 <!--new_lines: 1-->
 2. Add you sensor driver file inside the `src/` directory and name it as `<sensor>.rs`.